 The best way to tell that potatoes are done cooking?
 Insert a fork.
 If it slides in easily without resistance, they're done cooking.
 You might see the term fork-tender to describe when potatoes are done boiling.

-Whole, unpeeled new potatoes take about 45 minutes to cook, including the time it takes to bring the water to a boil and then finish cooking at a simmer.
+How long to boil waxy potatoes: Whole, unpeeled new potatoes take about 45 minutes to cook, including the time it takes to bring the water to a boil and then finish cooking at a simmer.
 Obviously this time depends on how strong your burner is and how many new potatoes you're cooking.

 Boiled Potato Recipes

 This recipe instructs you to cook russets in their skin, then peel them and mash them with butter and milk.
 Using potatoes that are all the same size ensures even cooking.